blocksds/dswifi/documentation/local_multiplayer_mode.md

 Wifi_Deinit();
 ```

-It will free all RAM used by the library and hardware timer 3.
-You can call
+It will free all RAM used by the library and ARM7 hardware timer number
-`Wifi_InitDefault()` at a later time to re-initialize it.
+`LIBNDS_DEFAULT_TIMER_WIFI`.
+You can call `Wifi_InitDefault()` at a later time
+to re-initialize it.

 ## 3. Host consoles